yl92/paddy-color-theme/README.md

 **A very detailed color theme with earthy tones and 12 background options for all ye badass hackers. 🍁**

 > Italics are ugly with your favorite font? <br />
-> Upright versions of each color now have also been made available!
+> Upright versions of each color are now available!

 | Grays                              | With accent colors       | Light Themes |
 | ---------------------------------- | ------------------------ | ------------ |